Generic Emergency Procedures / Information Resources

 • Phone messages given to satellite program locations

-• Program Supervisors are notified with detailed information for staff
+• Program Supervisors are notified with detailed information to staff

-• Signage is developed for all effective program sites/buildings
+• Signage is developed for all affected program sites/buildings

-Any incident requiring serious medical attention will be investigate by a trained member of the OH&S Committee with Union and Management Representatives.
+Any incident requiring serious medical attention will be investigated by a trained member of the OH&S Committee with Union and Management Representatives.

 Agency Documentation / Incident Reports / DMI Forms Completed